zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     The file is opened in a code editor.

-1. In the code file, replace the **your_openai_endpoint** placeholder with the Azure Open AI endpoint for your project (copied from the project **Overview** page in the Azure AI Foundry portal under **Azure OpenAI**).
-Replace the **your_openai_api_key** with the API Key for your project, and ensure that the MODEL_DEPLOYMENT_NAME variable is set to your model deployment name (which should be *gpt-4o*).
+1. In the code file, replace the **your_openai_endpoint** placeholder with the endpoint for your project (copied from the project **Overview** page in the Azure AI Foundry portal).
+Replace the **your_model_deployment** placeholder with the name you assigned to your gpt-4o model deployment.

 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

 ### Create AI agents

 Now you're ready to create the agents for your multi-agent solution!
 Let's get started!

 1. Enter the following command to edit the **agents.py** file: